0xSMW/minix/PLAN.md

   - Option B: Custom EFI app that locates and loads the MINIX ELF kernel and modules and sets up a bootinfo structure.
 - [ ] Image builder adaptations
   - Update `releasetools/arm64_efi_image.sh` and `image.functions` to write the correct loader and config (GRUB cfg or start.efi) for AArch64.
+  - Include a 64-bit `virt.dtb` in EFI images and ensure the loader passes it to the kernel.
   - Acceptance: `minix_arm64_efi.img` boots to the MINIX kernel on QEMU/Parallels.

 ## Phase 8 — Distribution & Sets